-The panel discussion aims at highlighting the existing challenges of the education system and the importance of investing early in quality education in India.
-It also intends to present interventions that have worked and which can be adapted to the education system to increase employability among youth in India.
+The panel discussion was aimed at highlighting the existing challenges of the education system and the importance of investing early in quality education in India.
+It was intended to present interventions that have worked and which can be adapted to the education system to increase employability among youth in India.

 Panel Discussion II